 Act 954 of 1990 has the same provisions for vehicles of political subdivisions of the state as Act 927 does for state government vehicles.
-Instead of DEQ reviewing the program by December 31, 1996, the governing authority of each political subdivision does it.
+The governing authority of each political subdivision is responsible for having reviewed the program by December 31, 1996.